WHAT IS ASBESTOS MESOTHELIOMA?

 Who can be held liable for asbestos exposure?

 Asbestos was once extremely popular in the building and manufacturing industries due to its strength and ability to resist fire, heat, chemical and electrical damage and also for its sound absorption.
 Asbestos was primarily lauded by these industries, however, for its affordability.
 Thus, it became a go-to solution and has been used worldwide.
 The use of asbestos products became regulated in the 1980s, but the dangerous effects of asbestos exposure had already known by many companies for decades.
 It is possible that many companies kept these dangers a secret in order to continue manufacturing with useful and cheap asbestos.
+Contact our Florida asbestos mesothelioma lawyers at the law offices of Wolf & Pravato for more help.

 How long do I have to file my mesothelioma claim?

 Since it can take decades after asbestos exposure for any symptoms to appear, the time limit with which you can file a claim will start following your diagnosis.
 The state of Florida has a statute in place that limits the amount of time you have to file your mesothelioma claim.
 You have four years after your diagnosis or your family will have two years in order to file a wrongful death claim.
+In this case our Florida asbestos mesothelioma lawyers is here to help you.

 What can I recover in my mesothelioma claim?